wisternormal/geog5990m/Readme.md

 5. Make the agents from the web data.
 6. Shuffle the agents list.
 7. Animanation the model.
-8. Deifne and implements the agents' action.
+8. Define and implements the agents' action.
 9. Plot the agents and the environment.
 10.Do a GUI model.
 11.This is title which can modify.